Max Frost

-Matthew Alexander "Max" Frost is an American singer, songwriter, producer and multi-instrumentalist from Austin, Texas, who is signed to Atlantic Records.
+Matthew Alexander "Max" Frost (born July 5, 1992) is an American singer, songwriter, producer and multi-instrumentalist from Austin, Texas, who is signed to Atlantic Records.
 He has released two EPs: Low High Low in October 2013, and Intoxication in September 2015, followed by the release of his debut album, Gold Rush, in 2018.

 Early life

 Max Frost was born and raised in Austin, Texas.
 He began playing drums at four, and began learning to play guitar at Dave Seebree's Rock Camp USA when he was eight years old.
 In high school, he attended St. Andrew's Episcopal School.

 Career

 Frost developed his eclectic style of music by playing in various projects throughout his teen years.
 He started playing shows at 12 with Austin artists like bluegrass and gypsy jazz fiddler Ruby Jane and Bob Schneider.
 After hearing musicians like Erykah Badu and D'Angelo in his late teens, Frost began incorporating hip-hop elements into his blues-inspired stylings, interested in the idea of combining modern rhythms with classic vintage tones in his music.
 He played with several bands, including Joy Ride (a rock group) and Blues Mafia.
 However, in the winter of 2010, he was introduced to hip-hop MC Kydd.
 The rapper enlisted Frost to make hooks for his songs, an invitation that Frost was hesitant to accept at first.
 He explained, "I liked hip-hop but didn't think anybody wanted me to be a part of that," though he admitted that, ultimately, Kydd "was the catalyst of me moving into the worlds of R&B and hip-hop."

 In the fall of 2011, Frost enrolled at The University of Texas at Austin, where he studied English, but didn't like it, calling the major "ridiculous."
 Living on campus, he would spend a lot of time writing and recording music on his computer.
 The following summer, he went to Los Angeles, where he stayed with a friend of his who made music videos.
 In September 2012 — just one day into his sophomore year — Frost decided to leave school to pursue his solo career.